-Buckshot Roberts was one of those men who appeared on the frontier and gave little history of their own past.
+Buckshot Roberts was one of those men who appeared on the frontier and gave little history of their past.
 He came West from Texas, but it is thought that he was born farther east than the Lone Star State.
-He was long in the United States Army, where he reached the rank of sergeant before his discharge; after which he lingered on the frontier, as did very many soldiers of that day.
+He had served in the United States Army, where he reached the rank of sergeant before his discharge, after which he lingered on the frontier, as did very many soldiers of that day.

-He was, at one time, a member of the famous Texas Rangers, and had reputation as an Indian fighter.
-He had been badly shot by the Comanche.
+He was, at one time, a member of the famous Texas Rangers and had a reputation as an Indian fighter.
+The Comanche had badly shot him.
 Again, he was on the other side, against the Rangers, and once stood off 25 of them, although nearly killed in this encounter.
-From these wounds, he was so badly crippled in his right arm that he could not lift a rifle to his shoulder.
+He was so severely crippled in his right arm from these wounds that he could not lift a rifle to his shoulder.
 He was usually known as “Buckshot” Roberts because of the nature of his wounds.

-It is said that Roberts had closed out his affairs and was preparing to leave the country when he heard that the gang was looking for him and that he then gave them opportunity to find him.
-Others say that he went up to Blazer’s Mill to meet a friend of his by the name of Kitts, who, he heard had been shot and badly wounded.
-There is other rumor that he went up to Blazer’s Mill to have a personal encounter with Major Godfroy, with whom there had been some altercation.
-There is a further absurd story that he went for the purpose of killing Billy the Kid, and getting the reward which was offered for him.
+It is said that Roberts had closed out his affairs and was preparing to leave the country when he heard that the gang was looking for him and that he then allowed them to find him.
+Others say that he went up to Blazer’s Mill on April 4, 1878, to meet a friend named Kitts, who, he heard, had been shot and badly wounded.
+There is another rumor that he went up to Blazer’s Mill to have a personal encounter with Major Godfroy, with whom there had been some altercation.
+There is a further absurd story that he went to kill Billy the Kid and get the reward that was offered for him.
 These latter things are unlikely.
-The probable truth is that he, being a brave man, though fully determined to leave the country, simply found it written in his creed to go up to Blazer’s Mill to see his supposedly wounded friend, and also to see what there was in the threats which he had heard.
+The probable truth is that he, being a brave man, though entirely determined to leave the country, found it written in his creed to go up to Blazer’s Mill to see his supposedly wounded friend and also to see what was in the threats he had heard.

-Frank Coe said that he himself was attempting to act as peacemaker and that he tried to get Roberts to give up his arms and not make any fight.
-Patten said that he, at the peril of his life, had warned Roberts that Dick Brewer, Billy the Kid, and his gang intended to kill him.
-It is certain that when Roberts came riding up on a mule, still wet from the fording of the Tularosa River, he met there Dick Brewer, Billy the Kid, George Coe, Frank Coe, Charlie Bowdre, John Middleton, one Scroggins, and “Dirty Steve” Stevens, with others, to the number of thirteen in all.
-These men claimed to be a posse, and were under Dick Brewer, “special constable.”
+Frank Coe said that he was attempting to act as a peacemaker and that he tried to get Roberts to give up his arms and not make any fight.
+At the peril of his life, Patten said that he had warned Roberts that Dick Brewer, Billy the Kid, and his gang intended to kill him.
+It is sure that when Roberts came riding upon a mule, still wet from the fording of the Tularosa River, he met there Dick Brewer, Billy the Kid, George Coe, Frank Coe, Charlie Bowdre, John Middleton, one Scroggins, and “Dirty Steve” Stevens, with others, to the number of thirteen in all.
+These men claimed to be a posse and were under Dick Brewer, “special constable.”

 The Brewer party withdrew to the rear of the house.
 Frank Coe parleyed with Roberts at one side.
 Kate Godfroy, daughter of Major Godfroy, protested at what she knew was the purpose of Brewer and his gang.
-Dick Brewer said to his men, “Don’t do anything to him now.
-Coax him up the road a way.”
+Dick Brewer told his men, “Don’t do anything to him now.
+Coax him up the road away.”

-Here were a dozen men, the best fighting men of all that wild country, shooting at him at a distance of not a dozen feet; yet he shot Jack Middleton through the lungs, though failing to kill him.
+A dozen men, the best fighting men of all that wild country, were shooting at him at a distance of not a dozen feet, yet he shot Jack Middleton through the lungs, though failing to kill him.
 He shot a finger off the hand of George Coe, who then left the fight.
-Roberts then half stepped forward and pushed his gun against the stomach of Billy the Kid.
-For some reason the piece failed to fire, and the Kid was saved by the narrowest escape he ever had in his life.
+Roberts then half-stepped forward and pushed his gun against the stomach of Billy the Kid.
+For some reason, the piece failed to fire, and the Kid was saved by the narrowest escape he ever had.

-Charlie Bowdre now appeared around the corner of the house, and Roberts fired at him next.
-His bullet struck Bowdre in the belt, and cut the belt off from him.
+Charlie Bowdre appeared around the corner of the house, and Roberts fired at him next.
+His bullet struck Bowdre in the belt and cut the belt off from him.
 Almost at the same time, Bowdre fired at him and shot him through the body.
-He did not drop, but staggered back against the wall; and so he stood there, crippled of old and now wounded to death, but so fierce a human tiger that his very looks struck dismay into this gang of professional fighters.
-They actually withdrew around the house and left him there!
+He did not drop but staggered back against the wall, and so he stood there, crippled of old and now wounded to death, but so fierce a human tiger that his very looks struck dismay into this gang of professional fighters.
+They withdrew around the house and left him there!
 Each claimed the credit for having shot the victim.
 “No,” said Charlie Bowdre, “I shot him myself.
 I dusted him on both sides.
 I saw the dust fly out on both sides of his coat, where my bullet went clean through him.”
 They argued, but they did not go around the house again.
 Roberts now staggered back into the house.
-He threw down his own Winchester and picked up a heavy Sharps rifle which belonged to Dr. Appel, and which he found there, in Dr. Blazer’s room.
+He threw down his own Winchester and picked up a heavy Sharps rifle, which belonged to Dr. Appel and which he found there in Dr. Blazer’s room.
 Brewer told Dr. Blazer to bring Roberts out, but, like a man, Blazer refused.
 Roberts pulled a mattress off the bed to the floor and threw himself down upon it near an open window in the front of the house.

-Thirty-six hours later there was another corpse at Blazer’s Mill.
+Thirty-six hours later, there was another corpse at Blazer’s Mill.
 The doctor, brought over from Fort Stanton, could do nothing for Roberts, and he died in agony.
-Johnnie Patten, sawyer and rough carpenter, made one big coffin, and in this the two, Brewer and Roberts, were buried side by side.
+Johnnie Patten, sawyer and rough carpenter, made one big coffin, and in this, the two, Brewer and Roberts, were buried side by side.
 “I couldn’t make a very good coffin,” says Patten, “so I built it in the shape of a big V, with no end piece at the foot.
 We just put them both in together.”
-And, there they lie today, grim grave-company.
-Emil Blazer, a son of Dr. Blazer, continued to live on the site of this fierce little battle, and he said that the two dead men were buried separately, but side by side, Brewer to the right of Roberts.
-The little graveyard holds a few other graves, none with headboards or records, and grass grows above them all.
+And, there they lie today, grim grave company.
+Emil Blazer, a son of Dr. Blazer, continued to live on the site of this fierce little battle, and he said that the two dead men were buried separately but side by side, Brewer to the right of Roberts.
+The little graveyard holds a few other graves, none with headboards or records, and the grass grows above them all.

-The building where Roberts stood at bay is now gone, and another adobe is erected a little farther back from the raceway that once fed the old mountain sawmill, but which is no longer used.
+The building where Roberts stood at bay is now gone, and another adobe is erected a little farther back from the raceway that once fed the old mountain sawmill but is no longer used.
 The old flume still exists where the water ran over onto the wheel, and the site of the old mill, which is now also torn down, is easily traceable.
-When the author visited the spot in the fall of 1905, all these points were verified and the distances measured.
-It was a long shot that Roberts made, and downhill.
-The vitality of the man who made it, his courage, and his tenacity alike of life and of purpose against such odds make Roberts a man remembered with admiration even to-day in that once bloody region.
+When the author visited the spot in the fall of 1905, all these points were verified, and the distances were measured.
+It was a long shot that Roberts made and downhill.
+The vitality of the man who made it, his courage, and his tenacity of life and purpose against such odds make Roberts a man remembered with admiration even today in that once bloody region.

-Go To Next Chapter – The Man Hunt
+Go To the Next Chapter – The Man Hunt

 Other Works by Emerson Hough: